sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 the LDV purchase process where no one is working on the file.

 Procurement teams in the GC continue to face capacity issues.
 Having procurement officers work on transactional, LDV purchases is not a good use of their expertise.
-We need to transfer ownership of these low risk procurements to the lines of business and simplify the process.
+We need to transfer ownership of these low-risk procurements to the lines of business and simplify the process.
 In their [Procurement in 2020 and Beyond](https://www.gartner.com/en/procurement-operations/ trends/procurement-in-2020?utm_expid=.bUMMSUQqSDOvsM8TqeyBQw.0&utm_referrer=https%3A%2F%2Fwww.google.com%2F) report, Gartner recommends 5 shifts regarding digital procurement.
-One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high risk purchases.
+One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high-risk purchases.
 To ensure lines of business feel confident in taking this on, the process should be simplified and automated as much as possible.
 Simplifying GC procurement processes has long been identified as a need including the recommendation from the red tape reduction report of establishing “a fast track process for service contracts under $10,000”.